 - Hurdles are compulsory unit requirements that must be met in order to achieve a pass mark for the unit.
 If your unit has hurdle requirements, they will be specified in the Handbook.

 There are two types of hurdles: competency hurdles and threshold hurdles.

 A competency hurdle is a task (which may or may not have any credits points) that students need to satisfactorily complete to demonstrate a professional accreditation competency.

 A threshold hurdle is a threshold mark that applies to an assessment task (or collection of tasks) that is worth 20 per cent or more of the final unit result.
 Normally, you need to get at least 45 per cent for the hurdle task in order to pass (the threshold mark for the hurdle is specified in the Handbook).

-If you don’t meet a hurdle requirement, and would otherwise have passed your unit, you’ll receive a mark of 45 and an NH (hurdle fail).
+If you don’t meet a hurdle requirement, and would otherwise have achieved a mark of 45 or above in the unit, you’ll receive an NH (hurdle fail).
 If you fail the hurdle and the unit, you’ll receive an N grade and your mark.

 - Study in a single discipline to the value of 48 credit points, with no more than 12 credit points at level 1 and no less than 18 points at level 3.